LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/using-intents-with-kbs.md

 If your knowledge base is an [external knowledge base with LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-with-liveperson-ai.html) or an [internal knowledge base](knowledgeai-internal-knowledge-bases-introduction.html) (which also uses LivePerson AI), it makes use of Natural Language Understanding or NLU to evaluate the articles against the consumer's utterance (the intent) in order to return the highest scoring article.

 To set this up, you create a domain with the necessary intents in [Intent Manager](intent-manager-overview.html), where the domain specifies the [NLU engine](intent-manager-natural-language-understanding.html) to use.
-Then, within the Knowledge Base application, you 1) associate the domain with the knowledge base, 2) associate the domain's intents with the articles, and 3) train the knowledge base to use the intents to return the articles.
+Then, within the KnowledgeAI application, you 1) associate the domain with the knowledge base, 2) associate the domain's intents with the articles, and 3) train the knowledge base to use the intents to return the articles.

 {: .important}
 Intent Manager offers a set of [prebuilt domains](intent-manager-key-terms-concepts.html#prebuilt-domains).
 These are designed to get you up and running quickly with intents.